KovacsGG/mat4js/README.md

 Matlab likes to use flat but 2D arrays (e.g. 1x3).
 These are not unboxed and stay as `[[1, 2, 3]]`.
 To support actually multi-dimensional character arrays, these are not processed either. (`[["a", "p", "p", "l", "e"]]`)

+Numeric arrays with imaginary component are converted into an array of objects with an `r` and `i` field for the real and imaginary components respectively.

 ## Limitaions
 There is no support for 64-bit data types and Structure, Object, Sparse array and 64-bit integer array types.